nyuppo/MobVariants/README.md

 # More Mob Variants

 Minecraft Fabric mod for adding new variants to existing mobs.
-Developed for 1.19.2.
+Developed for 1.19.4.

+For the Forge version, visit [this page](https://github.com/nyuppo/MobVariantsForge).

 ## Installation